nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.8.
 Track overall progress: `progress`

-Shows all the tasks completed over time and also specifying any overdue tasks.<br>
+Shows all the tasks completed over time and also specifies any overdue tasks.<br>
-> A general overview of performance/efficiency based on the usage of the task manager will be shown.<br>
+A general overview of performance or efficiency based on the usage of the task manager will be shown.<br>

 Format: `progress NUMBER_OF_DAYS`
-> `NUMBER_OF_DAYS` is a integer which indicates the your progress for the past `NUMBER_OF_DAYS` days (excluding today).<br>
+> `NUMBER_OF_DAYS` is a integer which indicates your progress for the past `NUMBER_OF_DAYS` days (excluding today).<br>
-> This command will provide an analysis on the number of task that you have completed/overdue.
+> This command will provide an analysis on the number of tasks that you have completed or are overdue.

 Examples:
 * `progress 7`

 ### 2.9.
 Search for tasks: `search`

-Searches for tasks based on keywords by user's input.<br>
+Searches for tasks based on keywords that the user inputs.<br>

 Format: `search KEYWORD`
-> A valid input needs to be keyed in.
-No special characters such as ASCII whitespace is allowed.<br>
+> No special characters such as ASCII whitespace is allowed.<br>
-> A popout will appear to show you the list of tasks that contains the stated `KEYWORD`
+> A popout will appear to show you the list of tasks that contains the stated `KEYWORD`.

 Examples:
 * `search potato`

 ### 2.10.
 Undo previous action : `undo`

-Undos previous action that user made.<br>
+Undoes previous action that user made.<br>
 Format : `undo`
-> Any previous valid command will be reversed.
+> The command last executed will be reversed.
 > Only 1 command will be reversed at a time.

 ### 2.11.
 Redo previous action : `redo`

-Redos previous `undo` that user made.<br>
+Redoes previous `undo` that user made.<br>
 Format : `redo`
 > Any previous `undo` will be reversed, in successive order.

 ### 2.12.
 Saving the tasks

-Upon creation of tasks, the tasks will be automatically saved in the folder where the program is held in.
+Upon creation of tasks, the tasks will be automatically saved in the folder where the program is stored in.
 > Do not erase the saved data as it will result in a complete loss of data that cannot be recovered by the application itself.

 ## 3. FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
 **A**: Install the application in the other computer and overwrite the empty data file with the file <file_name.extension> that contains the data of your current doTASK manager.

-**Q**: If I had keyed in the wrong details for a recently added task, how do I change it?<br>
-**A**: Head to the recently added tab and select the task that you have just added (it should be at the top of the list).
-Click on the task and edit accordingly.
-Click done after completion.

-**Q**: How do I clear all tasks?<br>
-**A**: Under the `help` button, there will be a reset feature.
-It automatically wipes the saved data.

 **Q**: How do I clear all the tasks under a certain tag?<br>
 **A**: Navigate to `Priority` tab, click the `Clear All` button.
-There will be a confirmation prompt upon doing so, click confirm to clear the tasks of the tags.
+There will be a confirmation prompt upon doing so, click to confirm that you want to clear the tasks with that tag.

-**Q**: Will I get reminded if the deadline of certain high priority tasks are near?<br>
+**Q**: Will I get reminded if the deadlines of tasks are nearing?<br>
-**A**: For the tasks that is due in the next 24 hours, it will be distinguished by the colours on its name.
+**A**: For tasks that are due in 24 hours, there will be a notification in the system tray reminding you of the task.a

 ## 4. Command Summary